FrikyMediaLP/FrikyBot/README.md

 * [TwitchNewAPI](#twitchnewapi) - The New Twitch API (helix)
 * [Packages](#packages) - Additional Features in a compact form
 * [API](#api) - API to controll/access Bot Data
+* [More Detailed Features](Features.md) - Features/Packages that Users will be able to use.
+Actuall purpose Features of the Bot

 ## Website
 The hosted Website is main interface of this Twitch Bot.
 URL: ``http://localhost:1337/``